 Bachelor's in Engineering

-With an extensive variety of engineering specialties available, including aerospace, biomedical, environmental and technology, engineering students have the opportunity to find the perfect niche for their career interests.
+With an extensive variety of engineering specialties available, engineering students have the opportunity to find the perfect niche for their career interests.

 When it comes to career options, engineers seem to have endless opportunities.
 They work in manufacturing, health care, financial institutions, consulting services, energy, agricultural and environmental research, education and government—to name just a few areas.
 Not to mention, a bachelor degree in engineering provides a foundation for graduate-level engineering study, as well as degrees in law, medicine and business.